Social Detective, Superflex®, and Friends Take On Social Emotional Learning: Teaching the Concepts with Fidelity

 In this second part of a two-part series, you will learn how to teach with fidelity the award-winning You are a Social Detective! and Superflex…A Superhero Social Thinking Curriculum to boost social awareness and self-regulation.
 We continue to explore many different social thinking strategies for navigating in the social world.
 Learn how to teach Superflex in the mainstream classroom, in-person, or online.
 Discover the dos and don’ts when using Social Thinking® teaching materials.

-Our goal is to help people learn explicitly how to engage in social information processing; how to attend, interpret, problem solve and respond in any situation—the thinking and doing skills that will aid them in becoming increasingly successful in the social world throughout their lives.
+The foundation of our work provides interventionists (teachers, speech-language pathologists, therapists, clinicians, parents) and social learners with frameworks, tools, skills, and a shared language for understanding the social world.
+Our goal is to help people learn explicitly how to engage in social information processing: how to attend, interpret, problem solve, and respond in any situation—the thinking and doing skills that will promote well-being.

 At some point we all struggle in social situations.
-Engaging in a social emotional thinking/feeling based process can be difficult at times for everyone in the social world.
-Our role as interventionists is to help motivate social learners to "do the work" and explore how we all share social expectations, thoughts, feelings, make mistakes and try again as we learn to navigate our way toward our social goals.
+Engaging in a social emotional thinking/feeling-based process can be difficult at times for everyone in the social world.
+Our role as interventionists is to help empower social learners with strategies for understanding that we all share social expectations, thoughts, feelings, make mistakes, and try again as we learn to navigate our way toward our social goals.
 The practical nature of our teaching and the concrete way we explain social concepts helps engage people in social learning not only about themselves but about others.

 Attendees Are Raving About Our Online Training Courses